exyte/Macaw/README.md

 ## Installation

 Macaw is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby
 pod "Macaw"
 ```

-## Examples
+## Building from sources

+To build Macaw from sources:
+* clone the repo `git@github.com:exyte/Macaw.git`
+* open terminal and run `cd <MacawRepo>/Example/`
+* run `pod install` to install all dependencies
+* run `open Example.xcworkspace/` to open project in the Xcode

 ## Author